 StarTrac Pro Ellipticals can support serious athletic training but are also suitable for casual walkers.
-The StarTrac Pro includes club-quality features: a heavy flywheel, articulating footpads, a high weight capacity, and more.
+The StarTrac Pro includes club-quality features: a heavy flywheel, viagra articulating footpads, a high weight capacity, and more.

 Elliptical Hits of the StarTrac Pro Elliptical